All greens go together

 Yes, the idea that all greens go together is a color theory.

 Any endeavor that explores and experiments with what colors go together is a theory.
 Color theory is as much about color relationships and harmony as it is about mixing pigments.

 However, do not confuse color theory with color science.
 Color science, or colorimetry, is the science and technology used to quantify and describe human color perception.

 Greenery – Pantone Color of the Year 2017

-Since PANTONE 15-0343 Greenery is the Color of the Year, let’s do a deep dive into the color theory that says all greens go together, shall we?
+PANTONE’s 15-0343 Greenery was named the Color of the Year in 2017.
+Let’s revisit the energy of this lively color and do a deep dive into the theory that says all greens go together, shall we?

 David Nightingale Hicks (1929-1998)

 David Hicks was an English interior decorator and designer, noted for using bold colours, mixing antique and modern furnishings, and contemporary art. (thanks, Wikipedia)